Entanglement of two quantum memories via fibers over dozens of kilometres: Analysis on experimental imperfections

-\section{Imperfection of photon interference}
+\subsubsection{Imperfection of photon interference}

-In both SPI and TPI experiment, photon interference lies in the very heart of remote entanglement generation, which requires a good indistinguishability of photons from different ensembles.
+Photon interference lies in the very heart of remote entanglement generation, which requires a good indistinguishability of photons from different ensembles.
 Hence we check it via Hong-Ou-Mandel (HOM)~\cite{Hong1987} experiment.
-As depicted in Fig.~\ref{fig:hom}, we get HOM visibility $V\equiv\frac{N_{min}}{2N_{average}}$ as 0.082 and 0.085 for write-out and read-out photon.
-Based on this, we calculate its influence to experiments.
+As depicted in Fig.~\ref{fig:hom}.a, we get HOM visibility $V\equiv\frac{N_{min}}{2N_{average}}$ as 0.082 for write-out photon from two ensembles.
+Based on this, we calculate its influence on experiments.
 In the HOM experiment, two photons interference at the BS as: